padrinobook/padrinobook/chapters/login_and_registration.md

 \end{aside}

-Instead of writing only a simple "Hallo" in our email we would like to give more input.
+Instead of writing only a simple 'Hello' in our email we would like to give more input.
 First we need to write an template and then use the `render` method in our registration mailer.
 Let's define the registration template:

 ```erb